tramlinehq/tramline/README.md

 bin/setup.mac
 ```

-Note: If you already have a previous dev environment that you're trying to refresh, the easiest to do is to drop your database and run setup again.
+Note: If you already have a previous dev environment that you're trying to refresh, the easiest thing to do is to drop your database and run setup again.

 ```bash
 rails db:drop